WarrenWeckesser/numpy-notes/enhancements/gufunc-shape-only-params.md

 * `bincount(x, m)`, with gufunc signature `(n),<m> -> (m)`.  `m` is one
   more than the maximum value in the input array that should be counted.
-  The is, the elements of the output array are the counts of the occurences of the values [0, 1, 2, ..., m-1].
+  That is, the elements of the output array are the counts of the occurrences of the values [0, 1, 2, ..., m-1].

   For example, `bincount([0, 2, 8, 2, 2, 8, 3, 8, 8], 10)` returns
   `[1, 0, 3, 1, 0, 0, 0, 0, 4, 0]`.  `m` is like `minlength` of